h5py/h5py/docs/source/high/attr.rst

 ``<obj>.attrs``.
 Attributes have the following properties:

 - They may be created from any scalar or NumPy array
-- Each attribute must be small (recommended < 64k for HDF5 1.6)
+- Each attribute should be small (generally < 64k)
 - There is no partial I/O (i.e. slicing); the entire attribute must be read.

 They support the same dictionary API as groups.